Canadian Model Laurence Bedard Shows Off Her Incredibly Hot Body And Tattoos In Red Lingerie

 “Totally stunning like a tattooed angel,” a third fan commented.

-Meanwhile a fourth fan, who seemed to be quite obsessed with the model, wrote the following comment to express his admiration for the model.
+Meanwhile, a fourth fan, who seemed to be quite obsessed with Laurence, wrote the following comment to express his admiration for the model.

 “Wow!!
 You look absolutely beautiful [and] phenomenal.
 There are no words to describe your beauty.
 Keep up the amazing work.
 In love!”

-Before sharing the red lingerie snap, Laurence posted another sexy snap where she could be seen rocking a revealing teal-colored dress with a key-hole feature on the bodice, one which allowed her to show off an ample amount of cleavage.
+Before sharing the red lingerie snap, Laurence posted another hot photo where she could be seen rocking a revealing teal-colored dress with a keyhole feature on the bodice, allowing her to show off an ample amount of cleavage.

-Staying true to her signature style, the model opted for minimal makeup, wore her tresses down and looked straight into the camera to strike a pose.
+Staying true to her signature style, the model opted for minimal makeup, wore her tresses down, and looked straight into the camera to strike a pose.

-According to the caption, the post was shared in paid partnership with adult products brand, Adam & Eve.
+According to the caption, the post was shared as part of a paid partnership with adult products brand Adam & Eve.

-Within a day of posting, and as of this writing, the picture has amassed more than 51,000 likes and over 320 comments where fans and followers showered the model with numerous compliments.
-Some of her fans also expressed their admiration for the model in explicit terms, while the remaining ones posted heart, kiss and fire emoji.
+Within a day of posting — and as of this writing — the picture has amassed more than 51,000 likes and over 320 comments where fans and followers showered the model with numerous compliments.
+Some of her fans also expressed their admiration for the model in explicit terms, while the remaining ones posted heart, kiss, and fire emoji.

 According to a previous article by The Inquisitr, Laurence was born in Quebec, Canada, and has been famous for promoting brands like Kimama and Slimwave on her Instagram account.
-Quoting Famous Birthdays, the article further stated that the hottie has been in a relationship with fellow tattoo model, Joey Filiatrault.
+Quoting Famous Birthdays, the article further stated that the hottie has been in a relationship with fellow tattoo model Joey Filiatrault.